turkraft/springfilter/README.md

 > :construction: The builder will change in the future in order to be simpler, it currently uses Lombok

 ## Syntax

+### Fields
+Field names should be directly given without any extra literals.
+Dots indicate nested fields.
+For example: `category.updatedAt`

+### Inputs
+Numbers should be directly given.
+Booleans should also directly be given, valid values are `true` and `false` (case insensitive).
+Others such as strings, enums, strings, should be quotes.
+For example: `status : 'active'`

 ### Operators
 <table>